 Several tunable filters are currently offered to select certain lines or bandwidths, but researchers at NIST set out to arbitrarily shape a spectrum for purposes of multi-junction photovoltaics and solar concentrator experimental work.

 For these applications, it is of interest to simulate a typical solar spectrum, but even within the solar spectrum, there are many variations of spectral shape and power.
 The actual solar spectrum varies with the seasons, the hour of the day, and atmospheric conditions, hence the need to test devices under several different light spectrum conditions .

 The researchers at NIST came up with an experimental system shown in Figure 1.
 A supercontinuum laser beam is split into two spectral regions.
 Each beam travels through similar devices that separate the spectrum in one dimension and apply tunable reflective devices (spatial light modulator [LCOS] and grating light valve [GLV] ).
 The post-processed beams are then recombined and injected into a broadband fiber for delivery to a sample or to a spectrometer.

 Figure 1.
-Experimental setup for spectral shaper.
-LCOS is liquid crystal on silicon spatial light modulator and GLV is a grating light valve from silicon light machines.
+Experimental setup for the spectral shaper.
+LCOS is a liquid crystal on a silicon spatial light modulator and GLV is a grating light valve from silicon light machines.

 Figure 3.
 2D images of a PV cell current production showing (a) a defect on the cell and (b) non-producing wires on the cell.